Getlabs Webhooks

 Verifying Webhook Signatures

-To ensure the security and authenticity of webhook events, Getlabs uses a security feature
+To ensure the security and authenticity of webhook events, Getlabs uses a

-called "Getlabs-Security."
-The Getlabs-Security is an HTTP header that is sent
+Getlabs-Security is an HTTP header that is sent along with each webhook

-along with each webhook event, and it includes an HMAC-SHA256 (hex encoded) signature of the
+event, and it includes an HMAC-SHA256 (hex encoded) signature of the webhook

-unique key provided by Getlabs on each webhook that you register.
+is a unique key provided by Getlabs on each webhook that you register.

 Here's how the Getlabs-Security security header works: